simbayippy/tp/docs/DeveloperGuide.md

     * Pros: Will be easier to implement and much simpler.
     * Cons: Going to be harder for future developer to update the Doctor Class.

+### Add/delete Appointment feature

+#### Implementation

+The system facilitates the add/delete appointment mechanism through the `UniqueAppointmentList` and `Appointment` Class. `UniqueAppointmentList` extends `Iterable<Appointment>` which stores and ensures all the Appointments in this list are unique.
+Additionally it implements the same operations as the `UniquePersonList`.
+The Appointment class encapsulates crucial appointment data: description, date (inclusive of time), associated Doctor's name, and the Patient it belongs to.

+The AddAppointmentCommand executes the addition of appointments by identifying the patient and doctor by their respective indices and includes the appointment description and date-time.
+The delete Appointment command does the opposite — it calls deleteAppointment(INDEX), which deletes the Appointment from the system by their Index.

+**Note:** If the index of either add or delete is less than 1 or exceeds the number of Appointments in the displayed List of Appointments, then the command will fail.

+#### Design considerations:

+**Aspect: How Appointments are going to be saved:**

+* **Alternative 1 (current choice):** Appointment is its own class containing detailed information on the Appointment.
+    * Pros: Similar to Person
+    * Cons: May introduce new bugs and is generally going to take up a lot of lines of code.

+* **Alternative 2:** Appointments are just a String and is going to be saved inside an ArrayList.
+    * Pros: Will be easier to implement and much simpler.
+    * Cons: Going to be harder for future developers to update the Appointment Class.

 ### \[Proposed\] Delete Patient

 #### \[Proposed\] Implementation